in-toto/attestation/bundles.md

 # Attestation Bundle

+An attestation bundle is a collection of multiple attestations in a single file.
-in-toto attestations support multiple different predicate types with the idea that users will want to propagage multiple assertions about a single software package (Provenance, Code Review, Test Result, vuln scan, ...).
+This allows attestations from multiple different points in the software supply chain (e.g. Provenance, Code Review, Test Result, vuln scan, ...) to be grouped together, allowing users to make decisions based on all available information.

-Attestation Bundles provides a canonical method of storing those attestations in a single place.

-The attestations stored in a bundle may all come from the same source, signed by the same key, or they come from multiple sources, signed by different keys.
-New attestations would simply be added to the existing bundle.

 **NOTE**: Attestation Bundles themselves are **not authenticated** instead each individual attestation is authenticated